Know Your Crochet...How to Start Crocheting, Part 5-Rows & Rounds

 Row, Row, Row your boat....

 Boat meaning your crochet project of course!
 Rows are used for projects that need to be flat like, wash clothes, towels, scarves, blankets, or clothing.
-As you're crocheting using rows, this is what your fabric will look like:
+As you're crochet using rows, this is what your fabric will look like:

 PROJECTS I HAVE CROCHETED USING ROWS